Ryan Garcia

 Ryan Garcia (born August 8, 1998) is an American professional boxer.
-He held the WBC interim lightweight title in 2021.
-As of May 2022, he is ranked as the world's sixth-best active lightweight by The Ring magazine, the Transnational Boxing Rankings Board, and ESPN, and tenth by BoxRec.
+He held the World Boxing Council (WBC) interim lightweight title in 2021.
+Ryan Garcia is known for his exceptional left hook described as one of the best in the modern boxing era.

 Amateur career

-García started boxing at the age of seven and dreamed of one day representing the United States in the 2016 Olympics.
-He became a 15-time national amateur champion and amassed an amateur record of 215–15.
+Garcia started boxing at the age of seven and dreamed of one day representing the United States in the 2016 Olympics.
+He became a 15-time national amateur champion and amassed an amateur record of 215 wins and 15 losses.

 Professional career

 Early career

 Garcia turned professional at age 17 on June 9, 2016.
 In his first professional bout, he fought against Edgar Meza in Tijuana, winning the match by TKO.
 Garcia soon signed with Golden Boy Promotions in November 2016.
-Oscar De La Hoya announced Garcia would make his debut on December 17, 2016 on the Smith-Hopkins light-heavyweight main event at The Forum.
+Oscar De La Hoya announced Garcia would make his debut on December 17, 2016, on the Smith-Hopkins light-heavyweight main event at The Forum.
 Garcia won the fight by knockout in the second round.

-He trained with Eddy Reynoso, who also works with Canelo Alvarez and Scar Valdez in their San Diego, California, facility, from October 2018 to February 2022.
+In October 2018, Garcia started training with Eddy Reynoso, who also trained Canelo Álvarez and Óscar Valdez at their gym in San Diego, California.
 In September 2019, Garcia extended his contract with a new five-year deal with Golden Boy Promotions.
 Specific details of the multi-year deal were not disclosed.
-Garcia had a cancelled fight with Avery Sparrow.

-Domestic success
+Rise up the ranks

 Garcia vs. Duno

 Golden Boy announced Garcia's next bout would be the co-main event of Canelo Álvarez vs. Sergey Kovalev at the MGM Grand Garden Arena.
 On September 18, 2019 Romero Duno was announced as Garcia's next opponent.
 Garcia defeated Duno with a first-round knockout, capturing the WBC Silver lightweight title.

 Garcia vs. Fonseca

-On January 2, 2020 Golden Boy announced Garcia would be facing Francisco Fonseca on February 14 at the Honda Center in Anaheim.
+On January 2, 2020, Golden Boy announced Garcia would be facing Francisco Fonseca on February 14 at the Honda Center in Anaheim.
 Garcia landed seven punches in the fight before landing a lead left hook which knocked out Fonseca in the first round.